 Of course, the best way to ensure the fish is fully cooked is to use an instant-read thermometer.
 The internal temperature in the thickest part should read 145°F.

 Yes.
 Any firm-fleshed white fish should work, although some of them might have thinner filets, and then you would need to cook them for a shorter time.
-I've had success with using cod in this recipe.
+I've had success using cod in this recipe.

 Serving Suggestions